How video layouts work

 • Fixed — a specific conference participant is displayed.

-• Random — the first participant, who has not been included in the video layout, will be displayed in such a slot.
-This is the default window type for all layouts, except for the smart meeting.
+• Random — the first participant not occupied in the video layout will be displayed in the slot.
+This is the default type for all layouts except for the smart meeting.

-• Time-based shuffling — this window is reserved for the participants who are not continuously displayed in the layout and are alternated (rotated) at a specified interval.
+• Time-based shuffling - Participants not occupied in the video layout are displayed in turn at a specified interval.

-• Content — displays the content shared by one of the participants either in his/her window or in a separate stream.
-There can be only one window of this type in the layout.
+• Content — displays content being shared by a participant both in their window and as a separate stream.
+This slot can only appear once in the video layout.

 The number of unique slots for a conference cannot be greater than the number of podiums for the selected conference mode (for example, 16, if a moderated role-based conference with 16 speakers is selected).
 The following rules apply:

-1. Every slot, except an empty one, is unique.
-For example, if you assign the participant Smith to a slot in the video layout, the slot becomes unique.
-If a new participant Jones is selected in another layout, the corresponding slot will also become unique because this person was not previously selected anywhere.
-As a result, we have 2 unique slots used across all video layouts.
+1. Each slot, except for an empty one, is unique.
+For example, if you assign participant Smith to a slot in the video layout, that slot becomes unique.
+If you select a new participant Jones in another layout, that slot will also become unique as it hasn't been used anywhere else before.
+As a result, you'll have 2 unique slots used across all layouts.

 2. The same slot will be reused in different video layouts, for example, the content slot.
 This approach ensures more optimal use of server resources without increasing the number of media streams.

-3. If a slot of a certain type is already used in one of the layouts (for example, in the layout for all participants) and is specified in another layout, this slot will be reused.
-In this case, the same video stream will be displayed in both layouts for this slot, even if it is not of a fixed type.
-For example, if a random slot is created in two layouts, the video stream will be reused and the same participant will be displayed in both layouts.
+3. If a slot of a certain type is already in use in one video layout (for example, in the common one) and is specified in another, it will be reused.
+In this case, even if it is not a fixed type slot, the same video stream will be displayed in both layouts.
+For instance, if a random slot is created in two layouts, the video stream will be reused, and the same participant will appear in both layouts.

 Let us consider some examples.